aalbretsen/homeassistant-blueprints/README.md

 - Restarts timer each time motion is detected.
 - (Re)starts timer if light is manually turned on (or turned on by other source).
 - Resets when light is manually turned off (or turned off by other source).
-- Configurable if light shall be turned off when the door is closed.
 - Support for blocking value (block at night).

 [![Imort this blueprint to your Home Assistant instance.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fraw.githubusercontent.com%2Faalbretsen%2Fhomeassistant-blueprints%2Fmain%2Flight_control__motion.yaml)